hatchddigital/fbfs/README.md

 working APP_ID in the `<head>` Facebook init code.

 ## Release History
+- v0.1.5 Added errorCallback option which is used for onSearch to allow user apps to handle FB API errors.
+The example has a simple use case.
 - v0.1.4 Fixing a bug with no preventDefault on user select and changing example markup to use buttons instead of a broken <a>
 - v0.1.3 Added new event for clearing the input with expected markup added to